 Related Article - Pre-Workout Vs Energy Drinks

 How To Cycle Off Pre-Workout Supplements

-One of the best cycles out there is a 6-week cycle rotation.
+One of the best pre-workout cycles out there is a 6-week cycle rotation.
 There are 4-week and 8-week options as well, but most avid gym goers find the 6-week option works best.
 You can adjust it to fit your needs as well.

-Essentially a 6-week cycle runs a normal intake of a pre-workout every workout day for three weeks.
-Week 4 is a weaning week, where you begin to cut your caffeine and creatine levels in half each day until you reach the end of the week.
+Essentially a 6-week cycle means you take a pre-workout every workout day for three weeks.
+Week 4 is a weaning week, where you begin to cut your caffeine levels in half each day until you reach the end of the week.

 The cold turkey method isn’t recommended for those that take performance pre-workout supplements.
-These contain much more caffeine and stimulants and may have additional dietary supplement ingredients that can cause some major withdrawal symptoms if you aren’t weaned off.
+These contain much more caffeine and stimulants and may have additional dietary supplement ingredients that can cause some major withdrawal symptoms if you aren’t easing off.